Lin Aung Khit: 2016–present: Acting debut and rising popularity

 Lin Aung Khit made his acting debut with a main role in the 2016 film Achit Yaung The, Wal The, Pyupyin The, alongside Nay Min and Yin Latt, directed by Ko Zaw (Arr Yone Oo).
 He then starred in his second film Star of Future, alongside Zay Ye Htet and Hsu Eaint San.
 He has since appeared in six films include Kyar Ser, Kiss Me, and You.

-Shortly after, he made his big-screen debut with Ta Khu Latt, where he played the main role with Tyron Bejay, Aung Lay, Lin Zarni Zaw, Khin Zarchi Kyaw and Myo Thandar Tun, which screened in Myanmar cinemas in 2 November 2018.
+Shortly after, he made his big-screen debut with Ta Khu Latt, where he played the main role with Tyron Bejay, Aung Lay, Lin Zarni Zaw, Khin Zarchi Kyaw and Myo Thandar Tun, which screened in Myanmar cinemas on 2 November 2018.
 He then starred in his second big-screen Bad Boy 2 (Angel of Bad Boys), where he played the main role with Zay Ye Htet, Paing Takhon, Aung Lay and Patricia.

 In 2018, he portrayed his role as a school teacher Hla Win Aung in drama film Yoma Paw Kya Tae Myat Yay (Tear Drops Down The Yoma), is based on a ture story about a teacher who has to go and teach to a village in the countryside.
 It's a moving picture about the hardships of education staff in Myanmar.
 The film was screened in Myanmar cinemas on 7 November 2019 and also screened in Singapore on 9 January 2020.
 The same year, he starred in mini web series Late Pyar Khaung Moe, alongside Tyron Bejay, Yadanar Phyu Phyu Aung and Thiri Kyaw, produced by Media 7 which released on online in January 2018.

 In 2019, he made a cameo appearances in the Hong Kong action film Line Walker 2: Invisible Spy.